lishamhlanga/Donegal-Famous-Beaches/README.md

 - __Upload Page__

   - This page is is for uploading any new information that the user has for example new beaches that they want to be featured in the Famous Beaches page.
-  - The user will be able to enter information on the form and upload an image of their beach and where it is located the county
+  - The user will be able to enter information on the form and upload an image of their beach and where it is locate eg county
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![upload-form](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/form-for-upload.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 # Future Updates

 ### Features Left to Implement